iizsandu/Movie_Recommender_System/README.md

 # Movie_Recomender_System

-Aim: To build a Recomender system which suggests 5 movies based on users selection of a movie.
+Aim: To build a Recommender system which suggests 5 movies based on users selection of a movie.

 This system has been deployed on Streamlit Cloud